yiransheng/yiransheng.github.io/posts_v2/incompleteness.md

 | `=0`                   | equals $0$                                                  | is the empty string ($0$ codes nothing else)                                                                   |
 | all of $S^{*}$         | $\mathrm{ndiag}(68\_040\_118\_041\_061\_048) = 0$           | "this sentence is empty"                                                                                       |

-Both layers are the same sentence with the same truth value — false;
-only the metalevel gloss differs.
+Both layers read the same sentence — refuted by the theory either way (step 5); only the metalevel gloss differs.

 Nothing in the construction depends on the particular property asserted: swap emptiness for another property of Gödel numbers and it goes through